qwyeow/DeepLearningCoursera/Rewriting_Sequence_Model_in_R/readme.md

-RNN and LSTM models written in python from Module 5 are written in R
+RNN and LSTM models written in python from Module 5 are re-written in R